brendanbohn/PinterestClone/README.md

 # Pinterest Clone

+You can view it live [here](https://pinterest-clone.bitballoon.com/), although for the most recent version, fork and clone the repo.

 This project is just a fun way to test my skills by recreating the styling (and hopefully function) of Pinterest's website.

 ## Languages